 The US as an example of GDP policy process

 National income accountants, who estimate GDP, follow a rigorous and detailed set of accounting standards in compiling GDP: the System of National Accounts (SNA) .
 The SNA principles are followed by national statistical offices (NSOs) around the world.
 Although the US has another set of standards embodied in the National Income and Product Accounts (NIPAs), the NIPAs closely conform to the SNA standards in order to ensure comparability, although its format is quite different.
-Developing countries may not have the resources, in terms of qualified experts and finance, to fully implement the SNA, as its manual is over 600 pages long and very complicated, even for the expert.
+Developing countries may not have the resources, in terms of qualified experts and finance, to fully implement the SNA, as its current 2008 manual is over 700 pages long and very complicated, even for the expert.

 In most countries, the national income accountants are not allowed to engage in policy creation, discussion, or analysis.
 If national income accountants engaged in such activities, they might be tempted to, or be perceived to, fashion GDP to serve their personal or political preferences.
 In the US, the agency that estimates GDP—the Bureau of Economic Analysis (BEA)—has no political appointees.
 Political office-holders, such as the US president or secretary of commerce, who may have access to the GDP numbers through the CEA before they are released, are not allowed to comment on the numbers in any way until after they are released to the public.
 Strict security measures are enforced to ensure there are no early leaks of the GDP number or of its components.
 BEA employees have to achieve the highest standards of impartiality and secrecy in estimating GDP.
-Several countries around the world, albeit with some variation, reflect this structure and process.
+The practices of a number of countries around the world, albeit with some variation, reflect this structure and process.

 How measuring GDP has changed